 Zoom also offers a variety of subscriptions.
 Zoom Room brings the Zoom App to a larger scale by integrating with A/V hardware in a conference room of any size and supports a connection to an interactive whiteboard.
 Zoom Phone is another paid cloud-hosted phone-as-a-service that allows companies to offload the phone systems and server room space.
 Another service worth mentioning is Zoom Webinars.
 It allows for creating a meeting with up to 100 attendees and up to 10,000 view-only attendees, which makes it a great choice for media events or education.

 Another major reason for Zoom’s popularity is its flexibility.
 Zoom is succeeding by meeting almost everyone’s needs.
-You can use a desktop or mobile application and here is a plugin for Outlook and extensions for browsers.
+You can use a desktop or mobile application or even integrate Zoom into a website and here is a plugin for Outlook and extensions for browsers.
 Now, we will look at what we can do using Webhooks and Web SDK.

 Webhooks are useful if you want to keep your systems synchronized with everything that happens in Zoom.
 It can notify you whenever somebody enters or leaves meetings or any other events that are happening.
 For example, if it is a virtual lesson, this notification system will enable teachers to see who is in and who is out, so there is no need for a roll call.
 Or, if you have a huge meeting, it will be easy to count the attendees.